josephsmithberger/XogotDocs/Documentation.docc/Manual/scripting/c_sharp/c_sharp_signals.md

 [...]
 System.ObjectDisposedException: Cannot access a disposed object.
 ```

-On tick 4, the lambda expression tries to access the Name property of the
+On tick 4, the lambda expression tries to access the `Name` property of the
 node, but the node has already been freed.
 This causes the exception.

 To disconnect, keep a reference to the delegate created by the lambda expression
-and pass that to -=.
+and pass that to `-=`.
 For example, this node connects and disconnects using
-the _EnterTree and _ExitTree lifecycle methods:
+the `_EnterTree` and `_ExitTree` lifecycle methods:

 ```
 [Export]